 6 Things to Know Before Visiting Egypt

 I visited Egypt with my mother-in-law and my two boys in November 2017.
+It was one of the best times of the year to go to Egypt.
 We spent 4 days in Luxor, three in Cairo including the Giza Pyramids and then headed to a resort in Sharm el Sheikh for 4 days.
 While we have only scratched the surface of this diverse and historically rich country, here are 6 things to know before visiting Egypt to help you on your trip!